kevinsguo/Group_5_Animal_Adoption/README.md

 ### Database Storage

 Postgres will be used to store the animal_intake and animal_outcome tables that we created from Jupyter Notebook.

-### Machine Learning

-We will be using K-Nearest Neighbors, RandomForest, and Gradient Boosting.

 ### Dashboard